oci-pronghorn/FogLight/ThreeAxisAccelerometer/gen.md

 [1] The ThreeAxisAccelerometer source code supports 3 Listener interfaces:
 1. AccelValsListener
-This listener has accelVals() abstract method which returns x,y,z acceleration values in units of mg (1000 mg = 9.8 m/s^2)
+This listener has accelVals() abstract method which passes x,y,z acceleration values in units of mg (1000 mg = 9.8 m/s^2)
 2. AccelInterruptListener
 The AccelInterruptStatus() abstract method has 5 fields corresponding to 5 types of interrupt.
 The int of the field will be 1 if the corresponding action is detected.
 3. ActTapListener